 Farmers Market Training

 Katherine Flores, Farmers Market Nutrition Program Lead at the Washington State Department of Health provides a FMNP training for farmers market managers every year.
 In 2024, this training was held as a Food Access Forum on March 21.
 The recording and materials are available here.
 If you missed this training, please watch the recording and email Katherine directly.
 A farmers market manager who has previously been trained can also train a new manager.
-New managers are required to attend the FMNP training, even if the market is already authorized.
+All new managers are required to attend the FMNP training, even if the market is already authorized.
 Please contact Katherine with any questions about training.

 Please contact Katherine or Nick and the FMNP Team with any questions.